wp-plugins/related-post/readme.txt

 1. Install as regular WordPress plugin.<br />
 2. Go your plugin setting via WordPress dashboard and find "<strong>Related Post</strong>" activate it.<br />

-After activate plugin you will see "Star Rating" menu at left side on WordPress dashboard.<br />
+After activate plugin you will see "Related Post" menu at left side on WordPress dashboard.<br />

 short-code inside content for fixed post id you can use anywhere inside content.